ggfolks/spaced/README.md

 Delete pages by clicking the × button next to the page name.

 ### Tree view
+The tree view has two tabs: objects and catalog.

+#### Objects tab
-The tree view shows the names of all objects on the current page, arranged by transform hierarchy.
+The Objects tab shows the names of all objects on the current page, arranged by transform hierarchy.
 As with the pages, you can double-click on an object name to change it.
 Names need not be unique.
 Objects with children will have an expansion arrow (▾ if expanded, ▸ if not) that you can click to show/hide the node's children.